brocaar/chirpstack-docs/docs/project/guides/connect-gateway.md

 # Connecting a gateway

-This guide describes how to connect your gateway to ChirpStack and how to validate that it is succesfully communicating with the [ChirpStack Network Server](../../network-server/index.md).
+This guide describes how to connect your gateway to ChirpStack and how to validate that it is successfully communicating with the [ChirpStack Network Server](../../network-server/index.md).
 At this point it is expected that you have the [ChirpStack Application Server](../../application-server/index.md) and [ChirpStack Network Server](../../network-server/index.md) components up and running.